cablelabs/lpwanserver-web-client/TESTING.md

 1.  **Data** - Each browser needs it's own instances of lpwanserver and lora servers, because tests update backend data in a way that causes errors when multiple tests are run.
 Until the e2e tests are using a locally running TTN network, the data on those lora servers needs to be different.
 No device EUI can be shared across multiple applications on TTN.
+The best approach might be using docker swarm to spin up a new machine running the demo for each browser tested.
+That won't resolve the TTN data clashes between tests, so until TTN is running locally, it's best just to stick with Chrome.

-2. **TTN client callback uri** - Each browser needs it's own TTN client, because the client's oauth callback URI needs to target the specific browser, unless the tests are run sequentially.
+2. **TTN client callback uri** - Each browser needs it's own TTN client, because the client's oauth callback URI needs to target the specific browser, unless the tests are run sequentially, or each browser is tested in a new machine with docker swarm.

 3.  **Firefox HTTPS warning** - The selenium-webdriver connection code in `e2e/lib/helpers.js` needs to configure Firefox so that it doesn't fail on the `https://localhost` warning when accessing the LoRa app servers.